joewrdd/Wrddfolio/README.md

 Im, Joe Ward, and this is my personal portfolio website built with [Next.js](https://nextjs.org/).

-Stating what i did throught my Software Engineering Journey.
+Stating what i did throught my Software Engineering Journey (Mainly Flutter).

 If You Want To Run This Project Locally, You Can Follow These Steps: